rian39/scilitlearn/log.md

 ## Sat 20 May 2017 14:27:32 BST
 - fixing up keyword counts so that I can use them alongside the abstracts.
-Need to be able to join on the ids
-- also cleaning up the topic models again
+Need to be able to join on the ids f also cleaning up the topic models again
 - all that was fine.
 But now installation is going very slow.
 I did add licence, and a couple of other things to DESCRIPTION, etc. Maybe I've broken something there.
 Or it could be to do with writing in a tunnel.
 - it eventually installs and seems to be working ok